typpos/fractorium/Data/LinuxRelease.md

 You could upload this `.deb` to the website if you don't want to bother with the Launchpad PPA.
 The advantages of the PPA are

-- testing the package and build procedure
+- Testing the package and build procedure
-- users will automatically get the updated version when they run their regular upgrades
+- Users will automatically get the updated version when they run their regular upgrades

-ppl get used to always looking for the PPA of a project and installing from there:
+People prefer using the PPA to install and remain up to date like so:

 ```
 sudo apt-add-repository ppa:fractorium/ppa